dividedmind/statistics-done-wrong/significant-differences.rst

-errors, standard deviations, and confidence intervals.\ :cite:p:`Belia:2005dg` Another survey of climate science papers found that a majority of papers which compared two groups with error bars made the error.\ :cite:p:`Lanzante:2005hi` Even introductory textbooks for experimental scientists, such as *An Introduction to Error Analysis*, teach students to judge by eye, hardly mentioning formal hypothesis tests at all.
+errors, standard deviations, and confidence intervals.\ :cite:p:`Belia:2005dg` Another survey of climate science papers found that a majority of papers which compared two groups with error bars made the error.\ :cite:p:`Lanzante:2005hi` Even introductory textbooks for experimental scientists, such as John Taylor's *An Introduction to Error Analysis*, teach students to judge by eye, hardly mentioning formal hypothesis tests at all.

 There are, of course, formal statistical procedures which generate confidence